Documentation Index

 | Eating disorder guardrails | (enforced internally) | Protects vulnerable athletes |

-These guardrails are evaluated on every calculation.
-The max_safe_fluid_ml_per_hr and max_safe_sodium_mg_per_hr fields expose the hard ceilings so partners can display them.
+max_safe_fluid_ml_per_hr and max_safe_sodium_mg_per_hr fields expose the hard ceilings so partners can display them.
 All other guardrails are enforced internally — prescriptions always respect them.

 Confidence score and human review

-The confidence_score (0.0-1.0) indicates how well-supported the prescription is.
+Theconfidence_score (0.0-1.0) indicates how well-supported the prescription is.
 When requires_human_review is true, conditions are unusual enough that a human should verify the prescription before following it.

 | Confidence range | Meaning | Your display recommendation |